huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_rocketmq_consumer_group.md

 ## Import

-The rocketmq consumer group can be imported using the rocketMQ instance ID and topic name separated by a slash, e.g.
+The rocketmq consumer group can be imported using the rocketMQ instance ID and group name separated by a slash, e.g.

 ```
 $ terraform import huaweicloud_dms_rocketmq_consumer_group.test 8d3c7938-dc47-4937-a30f-c80de381c5e3/group_1